Guidelines, requirements and standards for publication in the Rhetoric and Communications journal

 The manuscript has to be written in a scientific style adhering to the basic spelling and punctuation rules.

-The manuscript has to present significant research results.
+The manuscript is expected to present significant research results.

-The manuscript has to have a theoretical or applied contribution in a given field of study.
+The manuscript is expected to have a theoretical or applied contribution in a given field of study.

 The process of a “double blind review” includes two independent reviewers.